dotnetcore/CAP/docs/content/user-guide/en/cap/messaging.md

 When the Consumer receives a message, the consumer method is executed and will retry if an exception occurs.
 This retry strategy is the same as the send retry.

-Version 7.1.0 introduced database-based distributed locks to handle concurrent database fetches during retry operations across multiple instances.
+Version 7.1.0 introduced database-based distributed locks to reduce concurrent database fetches during retry operations across multiple instances.
 You need to explicitly configure the `UseStorageLock` option to true.
+This lock protects the retry-message fetch operation, but it is not a cluster-wide per-message rate limiter; in multi-instance deployments, continuously failing messages can still be retried by different instances in later polling cycles.

 Whether sending or consumption fails, the exception message is stored in the cap-exception field within the message header.
 You can find it in the Content field's JSON in the database table.